top of page

 This workshop is for Principal-Class and Middle Leaders in Victorian low-SES schools (ICSEA below 1000).

-We know that the work of achieving equity of outcomes for the young people in these contexts is significant - and that you are constantly making important decisions about where to place limited time, energy and resources.
+We know that the work of achieving equity of outcomes for the young people in low-SES school contexts is significant - and that schools are constantly making important decisions about where to place limited time, energy and resources.

 Register here